LLnCSoftware/mserve/examples/02quickauth/02quickauth.md

 ## New/Modified Files

 _secure_invocation.q:_

+See "secure invocation" in the Glossary section of readme.md.

 * .si.validate - Allow execution only of designated api functions, without function evaluation in their arguments
 * .si.parse    - Parse a string returning a general list representing a command in which all arguments are taken as literals.
 * .si.fixarg   - Enables .si.parse by unmangling the arguments returned by the standard "q" parse command.